-The enhanced Back to Work program will reimburse up to $5,000 for up to 10 new workers to a maximum of $50,000 per business, not for profit or charity.
+The enhanced Back to Work program will reimburse 50 per cent of wage costs (up to $5,000) per employee hired or re-hired between July 16 and Oct.
+31, 2020, for up to 20 new workers to a maximum of $100,000 per business, not for profit or charity.
 The application deadline is Oct.
 1, with a deadline to submit proof of wages of Jan.
 4, 2021.
 Businesses can apply for the wage subsidy starting July 16 at noon at https://manitoba.ca/covid19/business/btwmp.html.

 For more information, please visit the Manitoba Economic Support Centre.